henry-wrightman/togggle_project/README.md

 ### yarn ###
 - Faster then npm & has `yarn workspaces`

-## Additional Thoughts ##
+## Additional Thoughts/Todos ##
-- socket's would likely improve any latency issues / the real-time experience for users (require paid APIs)
+- consider sockets as they would likely improve any latency issues / the real-time experience for users (require paid APIs)
+- improve UI test coverage (with invocations)